 The goal of resource recovery is to educate people to produce less waste and to encourage healthier environments.
 This can be achieved by following Zero Waste guidelines, think less waste!
 Reducing, Reusing, Recycling, Recovering and Returning refundable materials all make waste reduction a success.

 The Resource Recovery Facilities Regulatory Bylaw clarifies disposal policies.
 This Bylaw reaffirms the RDCK's commitment to implementing best practices in resource recovery and has the following general objectives:

 Regional Districts are required under provincial regulations to develop a Solid Waste Management Plan.
 In the RDCK, to reflect our focus on waste reduction and reuse, this plan is referred to as the 'Resource Recovery Plan'.

-See the 2018 Resource Recovery Plan Update webpage for more information and to view public input opportunities.
+Visit the 2019 Resource Recovery Plan Update webpage for more information.

 In order to promote a higher level of public involvement in the Resource Recovery Plan implementation process the RDCK has established an Advisory Committee.
 Committee members have been appointed however the general public are encouraged to participate in the Resource Recovery Plan implementation process by attending RRPAC meetings.
 Committee membership is not required to attend meetings.

 The content on this page was last updated May 3 2019 at 9:51 AM